mattermost/docs/source/integrations/webhook.rst

 Responding to the request
 ---------------------------

-If you don't respond to the request you'll see an error in your Mattermost logs that looks like "``Action integration error [details: err=EOF]``"
+If you don't respond to the request you'll see an error in your Mattermost logs that looks like ``Action integration error [details: err=EOF]``.

 To solve this, use the ``response-message`` configuration property to send back a response to prevent this.
 This response is sent immediately after receiving the webhook.